-National insurance number (Please confirm if no national insurance number) I [• satisfy / will satisfy] the following eligibility requirements to enable my partner to take sh parental leave: ared I have been employed or been a self-employed earner during at least immediately preceding the expected week of childbirth or the week t notifies you that you have been matched with a child for adoption.
-I have average weekly earnings of at least $\pm 30$ for any 13 of those 66 v veeks.
-At the date of the child's birth or placement for adoption, I [• have / will have] the main responsibility, apart from my partner, for the care of the child.
-I am entitled to statutory maternity / adoption leave, statutory mater maternity / adoption allowance in respect of the child. nity / adoption pay or I have [• curtailed my maternity / adoption leave / returned to work b statutory maternity / adoption leave period]. efore the end of my I consent to the amount of shared parental leave that my partner inte nds to take.
+National insurance number (Please confirm if no national insurance number) I [• satisfy / will satisfy] the following eligibility requirements to enabl parental leave: e my partner to take shar ed I have been employed or been a self-employed earner during at least immediately preceding the expected week of childbirth or the week t notifies you that you have been matched with a child for adoption.
+I have average weekly earnings of at least £30 for any 13 of those 66 weeks.
+At the date of the child's birth or placement for adoption, I [• have / v responsibility, apart from my partner, for the care of the child. will have] the main I am entitled to statutory maternity / adoption leave, statutory mater maternity / adoption allowance in respect of the child. nity / adoption pay or I have [• curtailed my maternity / adoption leave / returned to work b statutory maternity / adoption leave period]. pefore the end of my I consent to the amount of shared parental leave that my partner intends to take.
 I will immediately inform my partner if I no longer meet the requirements to curtail my maternity / adoption leave (and pay, if applicable).
-I consent to the School processing the information provided in this for employer for the purposes of verifying this information. m and contacting my Signed Dated (Partner) Signed Dated (Mother / primary adopter)
+I consent to the School processing the information provided in this fo employer for the purposes of verifying this information. rm and contacting my Signed (Partner) Dated Signed Dated (Mother / primary adopter)